AlexsJones/kubernetes-oauth2-proxy/README.md

 # kubernetes-squid-proxy

+Squid proxy in kubernetes
+Fantastic for setting up simple authentication to private services

 - upload the oauth2_proxy.cfg as `conf` configmap in the squidy namespace
 - Run squid ./deploy.sh
 - Redirect host record to new ingress